lashewi/gatsby-starter-lumen/content/posts/2022-10-28-note-by-olórin.md

 socialImage: /media/gandalf-the-pug-3-1920×1080.jpg
 draft: false
 date: 2022-10-28T16:57:37.865Z
-description: |
+description: |-
+  A Note by Olórin is an article series based on my Engineering journey.
-  Be proud of the code you write.
+  A Note by Olórin: Technical Debt - Be proud of the code you write.
 category: software engineering
 tags:
   - developer